-Designed to prepare the student to perform in the role of task force leader (TFLD) or any strike team leader.
+Prepares the student to perform in the role of task force leader (TFLD) or any strike team leader.
 Examples and exercises are specific to wildland fire suppression.
-If the student is expected to perform in another risk area, applicable examples and exercise areas will be added.
+If the student is expected to perform in another risk area, applicable examples and exercises area will be added.